elunna/nerfhack-changelog/README.md

 * Monsters can use breath/spit attacks in melee range (from FIQHack).
 * Humanoids are more careful about attacking you when you are a dangerous polyform.
 * Mind flayers won't purposely to eat the brains of petrifying monsters.
+* Cancelled monsters can't explode (in death or as an attack).
+* Displacing monsters (like the displacer beast) cannot displace you if helpless or trapped.
+* Cancelled displacers are incapable of displacement.

 #### Flanking behavior

 * Ported from SpliceHack, with enhancements